NicolasSierro/atomo-biz/AtOMo segments products.md

 # AtOMo segments & products
-*blockchainizator internal reference: wave 1 - Nov 2025*
+*blockchainizator internal reference: wave 1 - Dec 2025*

+## Preliminary remark
+Bitcoin Counterparty is the protocol on top of Bitcoin that allows to create NFTs since 2014, and was used with the 2 major collections Spells of Genesis and Rare Pepe who influenced later the creation of the of the major Cryptopunks collection on Ethereum.

 ## Segments

 ### Buyer
 Current and previous buyers are
 - people enjoying blockchain, with preference for Bitcoin
-- fan of historical NFTs or of any NFTs on Bitcoin Counterparty (for the majority)
+- (for the majority:) fan of historical NFTs or of any NFTs on Bitcoin Counterparty

-Bitcoin Counterparty is the protocol on top of Bitcoin that allows to create NFTs since 2014, and was used with the 2 major collections Spells of Genesis and Rare Pepe who influenced later the creation of the of the major Cryptopunks collection on Ethereum.

 It is highly certain that all buyers of AtOMo are fan of Bitcoin Counterparty and of the top-ten NFT collections on Bitcoin Counterparty, and for sure Spells Genesis or Rare Pepe.

 ###  Prescriber or influencer
 People who
 - know and like Bitcoin based NFTs
 - like digital pop culture (meme, emoji, gaming, geek spirit, etc.)